Chief Rabbi of Jerusalem: Official Ashkenazic representation

 Although an informal Ashkenazi rabbinical court existed in Jerusalem from 1837 with Zundel Salant at its helm, it was not until 1841 that his son-in-law, Shmuel Salant, opened a proper Beis Din in a room at the Hurva complex.
 In 1860, Salant appointed Meir Aurbach to replace him as chief rabbi.
 Upon his death in 1878, the post returned to Salant who held it until his death in 1909.
 Through his efforts after he retook office in 1878, Salant was able to procure the dignities previously granted by the Ottoman government only to the Sephardim, for the Ashkenazim as well.
 He became the first official Ashkenazic Chief Rabbi of Jerusalem.

 At the turn of the 20th century, an aging Salant approached Yosef Chaim Zonnenfeld to assist him, but he refused the offer.
 In 1898 a letter was sent to Chaim Ozer Grodzinski of Vilna requesting his advice in the matter.
 This resulted in Eliyahu David Rabinowitz-Teomim being appointed in 1901 as chief rabbi.
 However, Rabinowitz-Teomim predeceased him in 1905 aged 62.
 Four years later Salant died aged 93, and Chaim Berlin of Moscow, son of the Netziv, took the position.
 Berlin died 3 years later in 1912.
 With Zonnenfeld still refusing to take up the offer and another candidate, Yitzchak Yerucham Diskin choosing to remain director of the Diskin Orphanage, the position was unfilled.

-Abraham Isaac Kook, rabbi of Jaffa until 1914, became Chief Rabbi of Jerusalem in 1919.
+Abraham Isaac Kook, rabbi of Jaffa until 1914, became Chief Rabbi of Jerusalem for the zionist camp in 1919.
 In 1921 he established the Chief Rabbinate for the Jewish community in Palestine.
 He remained chief rabbi until his death in 1935.
+In opposition, Zonnenfeld accepted the title from the anti-zionist camp, and the Edah HaChareidis was established.
+Thus there remained two offices, both claiming personal jurisdiction over Ashkenazic Jewry in Jerusalem.
+The following deals with the state-sponsored Rabinate, the anti-zionist Rabinate will be discussed separately.

 In 1936 Tzvi Pesach Frank was elected Ashkenazi chief rabbi of Jerusalem, and held the position until his death in 1960.
 Yitzchak Kolitz was appointed the city's Ashkenazi chief rabbi in 1983.
 Aryeh Stern replaced him on October 22, 2014 after the position had been vacant for eleven years following the passing of Kolitz in 2003.
 Shlomo Amar was simultaneously elected the Sephardi chief rabbi.